top of page

 A Modern Idea at the Turn of the Century, Just Say 'There Is No Problem'.

-The 19th century development of residential schools was dominated by men who had high educational and physical standards for their students with MVI/B beginning with strict admissions requirements; the children had to demonstrate "intellectual promise" (Koestler, 1976, p.
+The 19th century development of residential schools was dominated by men who had high educational and physical standards for their students with a MVI/B beginning with strict admissions requirements; the children had to demonstrate "intellectual promise" (Koestler, 1976, p.
 403).
 Their students were expected to ride bicycles, roller skate, play football and other ball games, and run track.
 All to prove that blind kids can do anything sighted kids can do.

 Black and white photo of boys dressed in 19th century football gear on offense at the line of scrimmage.
 Caption reads Football team of the kentucky institution for the education of the blind (See "Athletic Sports for the Blind," by the physical instructor of the Kentucky Institution)

 Most founders of schools for the blind did not train to be educators.
 In the 19th century, many schools for the blind were begun with one or two children.
-In Vienna, Johann Wilhelm Klein (1804) took in a blind lad, Jakob Braun, into his home with the purpose of educating him.
+In Vienna, Johann Wilhelm Klein (1804) took a blind lad, Jakob Braun, into his home with the purpose of educating him.
 His success led him to seek public funds to start a school for the blind which became the Imperial Royal Institute for the Education of the Blind.
-Klein published his theories which included advocating for children with MVI/B to attend the same school as their peers.
+Klein published his theories which included advocating for children with a MVI/B to attend the same school as their peers.

 The start of the Oak Hill School in Connecticut also began with a series of well-meant abductions.
 Emily Wells Foster, took blind immigrant children from the darkened halls of “a rundown tenement” to begin her school: